FOGProject/fog-docs/docs/management/image-management.md

 ### Image Manager

-FOG comes with two different tools (a.k.a \"managers\") to create an image of your disks/partitions: partclone and partimage.
+FOG comes with two different tools (a.k.a "managers") to create an image of your disks/partitions: partclone and partimage.
 In early versions partimage was the only tool.
 For historical reasons partimage is still available but hardly anyone uses it anymore as partclone is the